Why STEPS is Important!

 From 2002-2004, all of the STEPS activities were carried out on the Allendale Campus under the direction of the School of Engineering and the College of Liberal Arts and Science.
 STEPS was a residential camp, with campers staying in living centers from Sunday through Thursday.
 Volunteer groups, such as the engineers from Alcoa-Howmet Whitehall Operations, came to the campus to work with the campers.
 Early Enrichment classes included web page design, CNC machining, geocaching, and paper airplane design.

 STEPS joined forces with the Regional Math and Science Center at Grand Valley State University in 2005, and transitioned to a day camp format.
 All of the STEPS programming also moved to the Kennedy and Keller Engineering buildings on the downtown Pew campus, including airplane construction.
 Enrichment classes continued to change from year to year, following camper interest and emerging topics.
 We have investigated renewable energy with solar and wind power modules, Computer Aided Drafting with additive manufacturing (3-D Printing), nanotechnology, and Arduino Fruit Drum.
-Since 2002, over 1,400 females have graduated STEPS at Grand Valley, with roughly 24% of those young women coming from underserved populations within engineering.
+Since 2002, over 1,740 campers have graduated STEPS at Grand Valley.
+92% of the participants at STEPS have identified as female.
+29% of the participants have identified as coming from an underserved population.

 Exposure to STEM concepts at an early age is important